And how can I explain it to my boss? What is React?

 Where did the idea of Web Applications come from?

-Around the 2005 to 2010, you may have noticed that websites got a lot more advanced.
-They were no longer just about reading information, but you could actually do things with them.
-Social Media platforms started popping up, you could lookup where you're going with map based websites, and you could even to spreadsheets in the browser with tools like Google Drive.
+From 2005 to 2010, you may have noticed that websites got a lot more advanced.
+They became much more than just places to read information.
+With some, you could actually do things.
+Social Media platforms started popping up, you could look at interactive maps in the browser, and you could even to spreadsheets and word processing with tools like Google Drive (formerly Google Docs).

 So where does React come in?

-In this time period, Facebook was one of the sites leading the efforts to make their website more "app like".
-And I'm not talking about the app you download to your smart phone, I mean the in-browser facebook.com.
+In the 2010-2013 time period, Facebook was one of the leaders in the efforts to make their website more "app like".
 Facebook was pushing the envelope to create a super rich interactive experience for their users.
-At the time, existing technologies were insufficient for achieving their goals.
-So they made their own which would eventually be called React.
+At the time, existing technologies were insufficient for achieving their goals so they made their own technology which would eventually be called React.

 React is free to use